 German Shepherd Grooming

 German Shepherds are pretty easy to groom.
-They do tend to shed a couple times a year and brushing a couple times a week will help maintain their coat.
+However, they tend to shed a couple of times a year, and brushing a couple of times a week will help maintain their coat.
 Increase brushing as needed to remove loose hairs during shedding season.

 German Shepherd Health